folgore95/ViktoriaIssues/README.md

-# Viktoria Sbstratum Theme for Samsung
+# Viktoria Substratum Theme for Samsung

 ## What is themed?
 Apps with a * have the option to select one of 16 different accent colors